 It does not matter where your company is located, or even if it is spread out over several different states; there are now harassment-prevention rules that must be followed.
 While you might say that your state or the state in which the company is headquartered has no specific harassment prevention policies, you are responsible for ensuring a secure and safe workplace.
 And that means (as a company owner or operator), you must be sure you are in compliance with harassment prevention laws.
+California is a strict state when it comes to sexual harassment prevention training requirements.

 What is Required in California?